GULibrarySandbox/intro-data-wrangle/content/4-lesson.md

 - Use  `include`  function again for values  `Medical treatment and Minor injury`  (with 35002 results).
 - Remove all these records from the dataset.
 - Select  `All column > Edit rows > Remove all matching rows`.
 - These two variables are now displayed in red and missing counts.
-Click reset.
+Click  `reset`.
 - How many records are now available?
 (27528)
 - Close the facet.{% endcapture %} {% include card.md header="Activity - amending data through Facets" text=text %}